arun0009/ocr-tess4j-rest/README.md

 * Uses mongo db to store image.
 * Logback for logging.
 * Graddle for build/eclipse clean.
-* Maven for build/eclipse clean (right now builds successfully but for some reason it's not starting embedded tomcat) *BUG*
+* Maven for build/eclipse clean.